 The aim of this paper is to shed light upon entrepreneurship among university graduates having different kinds of arts related education.
-After demonstrating the large differences between the nine groups concerning entrepreneurship rates, a dynamic model for occupational choice is outlined.
-The choice is assumed to be governed by the related demand and income and by the match between the skills required and the skills supplied implying that an alternative providing a better match might be preferred to one providing a higher income.
-Using data for Swedish graduates we show that the probability of becoming entrepreneur is strongly influenced by the area of education.
-We further show that compared to engineers artists are more interested in using their special skills and ready to “sacrifice” higher income against the possibility to express their talent.
+After demonstrating large differences concerning entrepreneurship rates, an occupational choice model is outlined.
+The choice set includes three options: wage employment, owning and combining the two.
+The utility function governing the choice includes income as well as an indicator of the tension between the skills required and the skills supplied implying that an alternative providing a better match might be preferred to one providing a higher income.
+Using Swedish data we show that arts educated are more interested in using their special skills than earning high income.

 Place, publisher, year, edition, pages

 IATED , 2012.
 6244-6255 p.

 IdentifiersURN: urn:nbn:se:kth:diva-169007ISI: 000326239306038ISBN: 978-84-695-3491-5OAI: oai:DiVA.org:kth-169007DiVA: diva2:819816

 4th International Conference on Education and New Learning Technologies (EDULEARN), JUL 02-04, 2012, Barcelona, Spain